OpenEvalProject/evals/manuscripts/elife-92913/v2/manuscript.md

 ## Materials and methods

-## Plant material and growth conditions
+### Plant material and growth conditions

 All Arabidopsis thaliana lines were in Col-0 background.
 The pHapo sensor line pub10::SYP122-pHusion, the calcium sensor line pub10::R-GECO1-mTurquoise, dorn1-3, ent3-1 and ent3nsh3 were published previously (Choi et al., 2014a; Daumann et al., 2015; Kesten et al., 2019; Waadt et al., 2017).
 Seedlings throughout all experiments were grown upright on solid, non-buffered half MS media (pH 5.75) at 24 °C with a photoperiod of 16 hr for the indicated timeframes.

-## Fungal material and growth conditions
+### Fungal material and growth conditions

 Fusarium oxysporum Fo5176 and Fusarium oxysporum Fo5176 pSIX::GFP were used throughout this study.
 Strain culture and storage were performed as described earlier (Di Pietro et al., 2001).
 Fo5176 was grown in liquid half potato dextrose broth (PDB) at 27 °C for 5 days in the dark.
 Spores were collected by filtering the suspension through miracloth, centrifuging the filtrate at 3500 rcf, discarding the supernatant and resuspending the spores in dsH2O.

-## Fungal elicitor mix preparation, and fractionation, and molecule identification
+### Fungal elicitor mix preparation, and fractionation, and molecule identification

 Fungal elicitor mix was prepared as published previously (Kesten et al., 2019; Baldrich et al., 2014) and separated via enrichment using Discovery DSC-C18 (2 g) columns (Merck) with a H2O/MeOH gradient from 100 % to 0 % H2O in 10% steps.
 Fractions were bioassayed and active fractions purified to individual components via an Agilent 1100 HPLC using Zorbax SB-C18 (9.4x150 mm) semi-prep column in a linear gradient of H2O/MeOH and flow rate of 5 mL/min.
 Individual peaks were assayed for activity.
 The pure active compound was characterized by standard 1D and 2D NMR experiments performed at the NMR Service of the Laboratory of Organic Chemistry at ETH Zürich.
 All experiments were performed using d6-DMSO in a 600 MHz Bruker NMR equipped with a 5 mm probe.
 Data was analyzed using MestreNova 8.1 software (Mestrelab Research, Spain).
 LC-MS data was obtained on an Agilent 6400 LC-qTOF in scanning positive mode to produce a single signal with an m/z of 268.1044 (C10H13N5O4 calc.
 268.1046 1.72 ppm) and identical retention time to an external standard of adenosine.

-## Fungal transformation
+### Fungal transformation

 PCR and complementary primers (Supplementary file 1) were used to generate two DNA fragments with overlapping ends (Ho et al., 1989).
 A resistance cassette containing the neomycin phosphotransferase (npTII) cloned between the A. nidulans gdpA promoter and the trpC terminator (López-Berges et al., 2009) was used to generate two DNA fragments promoting the homologous recombination in fungal protoplasts.
 Protoplasts were produced as described previously (Powell and Kistler, 1990) and their transformation done as reported by Malardier et al., 1989.

-## In-vitro growth assay of Fo5176
+### In-vitro growth assay of Fo5176

 Freshly harvested Fo5176 spores were diluted to 104 spores/mL and 15 µL of it distributed on solid half MS plates containing 1 mM Ado, 0.5 mM ATP, or both, or none (control).
 After four days under the plant growth conditions described above (‘Plant material and growth conditions’), the colony diameters were measured using FIJI (Schindelin et al., 2012).

-## Plant plate infection assays
+### Plant plate infection assays

 Plate infection assays were performed as described earlier (Kesten et al., 2019; Huerta et al., 2020).
 Ado and ATP treatment plates were generated by mixing hand-warm half MS media, 0.9% agar, with the specific amount of stock solution.
 Root growth was measured using FIJI (Schindelin et al., 2012).

-## Hydroponic infection assay
+### Hydroponic infection assay

 Hydroponic infection assays were performed as previously described (Menna et al., 2021).
 Thirty seeds were grown on a foam floating on 50 mL liquid ½ MS media, pH 5.75, 1% sucrose.
 After 7 days the media was replaced by ½ MS without sucrose.
 Samples supposed to be infected were inoculated with 5*106 Fo5176 spores.
 After the indicated days post transfer to spore-containing media, roots and fungal hyphae were harvested for subsequent expression analysis and the media was filtered.
 For ATP quantification media was flash frozen in liquid nitrogen, for Ado quantification it was freeze dried.

-## Media ATP quantification
+### Media ATP quantification

 ATP levels in media from hydroponic infection experiments of hydroponically-grown plants were analyzed using the ATP Colorimetric/Fluorometric Assay Kit (Sigma, USA) and an Infinite M1000 plate reader (Tecan, Switzerland).
 Assays were done as described in the manual and ATP was detected fluorescently.
 All samples and standards were measured in duplicates.

-## Media Ado quantification
+### Media Ado quantification

 Freeze-dried media samples from hydroponic infection experiments were resuspended in 4 mL MilliQ water.
 The resulting mixture was loaded onto a 100 mg Discovery DSC-18 column (Supelco, USA).
 The column was eluted with 1 mL MilliQ water, 1 mL 70% MilliQ water with MeOH and finally 100% MeOH.
 The resulting aqueous elution was analyzed in positive mode using an Agilent 1200 Infinity II UPLC separation system coupled to an Agilent 6550 iFunnel qTOF mass spectrometer (Agilent, USA).
 Compounds were separated by infecting 5 µL of sample onto a Zorbax Eclipse Plus C8 RRHD UPLC column (2.1x100 mm, 1.8 µm) held at 50 °C and eluting with a linear water:acetonitrile (both modified with 0.1% formic acid) gradient, 99% water to 99% acetonitrile.
 Mass spectral data was acquired in positive mode with an electrospray ionization source and scanning a mass range of 100–2000 m/z.
 Quantification was done by integrating the m/z values corresponding to Ado in MassHunter Quantitative Analysis Software and compared to a standard curve generated at the time of sample measurements.

-## In vitro growth assay of Fo5176
+### In vitro growth assay of Fo5176

 Freshly harvested spores were diluted to 104 spores/mL and 15 µL of it distributed on solid half MS plates containing 1 mM Ado, 0.5 mM ATP or both.
 After four days under plant growth conditions the colony diameters were measured using FIJI.

-## Gene expression analysis by real-time quantitative PCR
+### Gene expression analysis by real-time quantitative PCR

 Freeze-dried fungal and plant material from plate infection assays respectively hydroponics was ground to powder using glass beads and a TissueLyser II (Quiagen, Netherlands).
 Total RNA was extracted using GENEzol reagent (Geneaid, Taiwan) following the manufacturer’s protocol.
 One µg of RNA was used to generate first strand cDNA using the Maxima First Strand cDNA Synthesis-Kit (Thermo Scientific, USA) following the manufacturer’s instructions.
 To amplify corresponding cDNA sequences primers (; Choi et al., 2014a; Masachis et al., 2016; Kesten et al., 2019; Czechowski et al., 2005; Arnaud et al., 2017; Van der Does et al., 2017) were used along with Fast SYBR Green Master Mix (Thermo Scientific, USA) under following cycle conditions: 95 °C for 3 min, 40 cycles of 94 °C for 10 s, 58 °C for 15 s and 72 °C for 10 s.
 Two technical replicates were performed for each reaction and the reference genes AtGAPDH and Foβtub were amplified on each plate for normalization.
 Relative expression was analyzed using the 2-∆Ct method (Schmittgen and Livak, 2008).

-## Ratiometric pHapo sensor imaging
+### Ratiometric pHapo sensor imaging

 Experiments were carried out as described earlier (Kesten et al., 2019).
 A Leica TCS SP8-AOBS (Leica Microsystems, Germany) confocal laser scanning microscope equipped with a Leica 10×0.3 NA HC PL Fluotar Ph1 objective or a Leica Stellaris 8 equipped with a Leica HC PL APO CS2 10 x/0.40 DRY were used. pHusion was excited and detected simultaneously (Excitation: GFP 488 nm, mRFP 561 nm; Detection: GFP between 500 and 545 nm; mRFP between 600 and 640 nm).
 Five-day-old A. thaliana seedlings expressing the sensor SYP122-pHusion grown on ½ MS +1% sucrose were transferred to imaging chambers as described previously (Krebs and Schumacher, 2013) but placed on top of 1% agarose cushions.
 Subsequently, the chamber was filled with ½ MS, pH 5.75.
 Images were collected as XYt series for 15 min with a time frame of 30 s.
 Image settings were kept identical throughout the experiments for each reporter line.
 After a recovery time of 15 min the experiment was started by acquiring ten images of the seedling' roots without treatment to create a baseline of averaged relative signal.
 Roots were imaged from the tip including their elongation zone.
-The different treatments were applied in a volume of 100 µL after 300 s. ∆F:F values were calculated according to following formula: ∆F:F= relative signal - baselinebaseline .
+The different treatments were applied in a volume of 100 µL after 300 s. ∆F:F values were calculated according to following formula: $\DeltaF:F= \frac{relative signal - baseline}{baseline}$ .
 Maximal amplitudes of ∆F:F signals were obtained by averaging the maximal ∆F:F signals of all curves.
 To collect standard curves for the pHapo ratiometric sensor, a set of nine buffers from pH 4.8 to pH 8.0 were used.
 Each buffer was based on 50 mM ammonium acetate.
 Buffer pH 4.8 comprised additionally 22 mM citric acid, 27 mM trisodium citrate. pH was adjusted with 0.01 M HCl.
 Buffers pH 5.2 to pH 6.4 contained 50 mM 2-(N-morpholino)ethanesulfonic acid (MES), buffers pH 6.8 to pH 8.0 were composed of 50 mM 4-(2-hydro- xyethyl)–1-piperazineethanesulfonic acid (HEPES).
 One M Bis-Tris propane was used to adjust the pH values of buffers pH 5.2 to pH 8.0.
 Six to eight seedlings per buffer were incubated for 15 min and imaged after transfer to microscope slides.

-## Ratiometric cytoCa2+ sensor imaging
+### Ratiometric cytoCa2+ sensor imaging

 Imaging was done as described for the pHapo sensor (Kesten et al., 2019) with slight modifications.
 Five-day-old A. thaliana seedlings expressing the reporter R-GECO1-mTurquoise (Waadt et al., 2017) were grown on ½ MS, pH 5.75, 1% sucrose. mTurquoise was excited with 405 nm and detected between 460–520 nm, R-GECO1 was excited with 561 nm and detected between 580 and 640 nm.
 Imaging time frame was set to 20 s.
 Corrective flat field images for 405 nm were acquired by using 7-Diethylamino-4-methylcoumarin (Sigma D87759-5G, 50 mg/mL in DMSO).
 Relative signal was calculated by dividing mean gray values of the R-GECO1 channel by the mean gray values of the mTurquoise channel. ∆F:F values and Maximal amplitude of ∆F/F signals were calculated as described for the pHapo sensor.

-## Statistical analyses
+### Statistical analyses

 All statistical analyses were performed using Prism 9.
 Statistical methods and the resulting P-values are defined in the corresponding figure legends.
 Outlier tests were performed on datasets with.
 If the automatically detected fluorescent ratios of the genetic pH or Ca2+sensors were measured to be outside of the standard curve range, they were excluded from the analysis.
 Such cases could always be allocated to severe drift of analyzed roots in the analysis chamber.